 - ½ cup almond flour

-- Carefully cut the chicken lengthwise to make a pocket but not all the way through.
+- Carefully make a cut the chicken lengthwise to make a pocket, but do not all the way through.

-- Roll the piece of cheese into a thin log, and make sure that it is shorter than the width of the chicken.
+- Roll each piece of cheese into a thin log, and make sure that it is shorter than the length of the chicken.

-- Wrap the pieces of ham around the cheese and roll it up, securing the ends, so the cheese won’t ooze out. (can do this without the cheese)
+- Wrap each piece of ham around the cheese and roll it up, securing the ends so the cheese won’t ooze out.

-- Spread the mustard and mayo inside the chicken (if using).
+- Spread the mustard and mayo inside the chicken.

-- Put in oven for approximately 45-50 minutes or until completely cooked.
+- Put it in the oven for approximately 45-50 minutes or until completely cooked.

 - When fully cooked, remove and let sit for 5 minutes before serving.